CrazyAboutTV.com

 Episodes 13-End: Friday Nights From 10:00 to 11:00 PM On CBS

-The opening narrative for each episode of the Slattery's People TV show went as follows ...
+The opening narrative for each episode of Slattery's People went as follows ...
 "Democracy is a very bad form of Government, but I ask you to never to forget it, all the others are far worse".

 Bert Metcalf (played by Tol Avery) was the speaker of the House and a member of Slattery's opposition party.
 This added an interesting element to the TV show.
 While they were both good men and often worked together on worthwhile legislation, they often found it difficult to reach common ground due to their basic differences politically.